 This is the point at which Amazon converts its inputs into outputs.
-Amazon's fundamental product, its ecommerce marketplace, provides a secure venue for both users and merchants to conduct e-commerce transactions.
-Their two-day delivery is a significant advantage over competitors.
+Amazon's actual product, its ecommerce marketplace, provides a secure venue for users and merchants to conduct e-commerce transactions.
+Their two-day delivery gives them a significant advantage over competitors.

-Amazon spent billions on advertising and marketing in the last decade or so, demonstrating the economic power of a large corporation to preserve its position among the most recognized brands in the world.
-Amazon is noted for its straightforward and easy return process, including its client satisfaction scores for AWS cloud services.
+In the last decade, Amazon spent billions on advertising and marketing as its principal marketing strategy.
+It effectively demonstrated a large corporation's economic power to preserve its position among the most recognized brands in the world.
+Amazon is noted for its easy return process and client satisfaction scores for AWS cloud services.

-5) How to Conduct a Value Chain Analysis in Ecommerce
+7) How to Conduct an eCommerce Value Chain Analysis

 Performing a value chain analysis consists of three steps: